+- ✓ Business Letters

+- ✓ Letters of Recommendation

+- ✓ Autobiography

+- ✓ Two Formal Essays

+- ✓ Career Exploration Documents

+- ✓ Transcripts and Certifications

+- ✓ 21st Century Rubrics

+- ✓ Community Service Contract

+- ✓ Community Service Paper

+- All papers and reports in your portfolio must be typed.

 - Your portfolio should include other relevant material, especially items that document your work.
-You should also include a cover page, table of contents, dividers, photographs, and appropriate decoration. - Your portfolio must be presented professionally in a binder. - A complete checklist of portfolio documents appears on page 52.
+You should also include a cover page, table of contents, dividers, photographs, and appropriate decoration.

+- Your portfolio must be presented professionally in a binder.

+- A complete checklist of portfolio documents appears on page 52.

+Physical Project Rubric

 Minimum expectations - to score higher than 1, all of the following standards must be met.

-- All verification items are turned in: Parent Consent, Project Log, and Physical Project Self-Evaluation. - □ Project follows through on Letter of Intent. - Documentation (photos, receipts, etc.) shows process of work completed by student.

-4 - an EXCELLENT project will have most of the following characteristics:

-- is of exceptional quality overall and demonstrates excellent creativity and attention to detail. - u goes far beyond the minimum time requirement and demonstrates consistent, efficient, and thoughtful use of time. - makes a clear learning stretch, which may be emotional, physical, intellectual, or a combination. - shows obvious depth and complexity of understanding of subject. - involves good analysis of problems and persistence in dealing with them. - includes excellent use of teamwork and/or mentor(s).

-3 - a PROFICIENT project will have most of the following characteristics:

-- is of good quality overall and demonstrates good creativity and attention to detail. - u goes beyond the minimum time requirement and demonstrates time management skills. - □ makes a clear learning stretch. - shows a good application of general knowledge. - involves some analysis of problems and some persistence in dealing with them. - includes good use of teamwork and/or mentor(s).
+All verification items are turned in: Parent Consent, Project Log, and Physical Project Self-Evaluation.
+Project follows through on Letter of Intent.
+Documentation (photos, receipts, etc.) shows process of work completed by student. in Excellent project will have most of the following characteristics: is of exceptional quality overall and demonstrates excellent creativity and attention to detail. goes far beyond the minimum time requirement and demonstrates consistent, efficient, and thoughtful use of time. makes a clear learning stretch, which may be emotional, physical, intellectual, or a combination. shows obvious depth and complexity of understanding of subject. involves good analysis of problems and persistence in dealing with them. includes excellent use of teamwork and/or mentor(s).
+3 - a is of good quality overall and demonstrates good creativity and attention to detail. goes beyond the minimum time requirement and demonstrates time management skills. makes a clear learning stretch. shows a good application of general knowledge. involves some analysis of problems and some persistence in dealing with them. includes good use of teamwork and/or mentor(s). is of average quality overall and demonstrates limited creativity and attention to detail. meets the minimum time requirement. makes a limited learning stretch. uses knowledge superficially. involves limited problem-solving ability; student may give up too easily. includes minimal use of teamwork and/or mentor(s). is of poor quality overall with a lack of creativity or detail. falls short of the minimum time requirement and/or shows poor use of time management. lacks a stretch in effort. shows a very limited understanding, or even a misunderstanding, of the material. shows little ability or willingness to work through difficulties or to work with others. includes little or no use of teamwork and/or mentor(s).
+Stude nt's nameScore Comr nents --Evalıı ated by

-2 - a COMPETENT project will have most of the following characteristics:

-- is of average quality overall and demonstrates limited creativity and attention to detail. - u meets the minimum time requirement. - u makes a limited learning stretch. - uses knowledge superficially. - involves limited problem-solving ability; student may give up too easily. - includes minimal use of teamwork and/or mentor(s).

-1 - a Less-than-competent project will have at least one of the following characteristics:

-- is of poor quality overall with a lack of creativity or detail. - falls short of the minimum time requirement and/or shows poor use of time management. - □ lacks a stretch in effort. - shows a very limited understanding, or even a misunderstanding, of the material. - shows little ability or willingness to work through difficulties or to work with others. - \Box includes little or no use of teamwork and/or mentor(s).

-Student's name Score Comments

-Evaluated by